Cascading/Impatient/README.md

 Welcome to [Cascading for the Impatient](http://docs.cascading.org/impatient), a tutorial for [Cascading 2.x](http://www.cascading.org/) to get you started.
 Quickly.
 Like, yesterday.

+This version of the series has been updated to use the [Fluid fluent API](https://github.com/Cascading/fluid).

 This set of progressive coding examples starts with a simple file copy and builds up to a MapReduce implementation of the TF-IDF algorithm.

 You can read the full series here: http://docs.cascading.org/impatient/